 - Add the paprika, onion powder, garlic powder, black pepper, salt, cayenne pepper, dried oregano, and dried thyme to a shallow bowl and mix to combine.

 - Remove 1 tablespoon of the blackening seasoning and set aside to add to the pasta later.

 - Cook the pasta al dente according to the instructions on the box.
 Strain and set aside.

 - Meanwhile, get oil hot in a large saucepan over medium heat.

 - Pat dry your salmon with paper towels (use these bamboo paper towels for a more sustainable option!).

 - Use tongs or two forks to lift the salmon into the blackening seasoning, rubbing it in the seasoning on both sides to coat it in a thin layer.

 - Carefully lower the coated salmon into the hot oil, cover, and cook for about 5 minutes on each side, until the spices cook to form a crispy coating, dark brown or black in color.
-Then, remove the salmon and set aside.
+The internal temperature of the salmon should reach 125°F. Then, remove the salmon and set aside.